Physical and Occupational Therapy for Spinal Muscular Atrophy

 Physical therapy (PT) is focused on improving movement.
 A physical therapist can design a personalized exercise program.
 In most cases, PT focuses on improving posture and joint mobility, and slowing down muscle weakness.
 Physical therapists can also suggest mobility devices and assistive equipment.1,2

 Occupational therapy (OT) is focused on increasing independence in daily activities.
-For example, an occupational therapist can help people with writing, using a computer, and dressing.
+For example, an occupational therapist can help people with writing, using a computer, feeding, and dressing.
 Occupational therapists can also:1,2

 - Work with schools to provide modifications, such as elevator access, specific seating, and wheelchair accessibility